Stuffed Butternut Squash

 Ingredients For Stuffed Butternut Squash

-The ingredients for vegan stuffed butternut squash are pantry-friendly.
+The ingredients for butternut stuffed squash are pantry-friendly.
 In fact, you may be able to make this for dinner right now:

 - Butternut Squash: Of course you can’t have stuffed squash without the squash!
 They come in a variety of sizes, so it’s hard to tell you exactly which one to buy.
 Look for one large enough to stuff but not so large you run out of stuffing.
 Mine were about 2 pounds each.
 If your squash is on the smaller side, you can either buy 3 of them or eat the remaining rice on the side.